wp-plugins/multi-rating/readme.txt

 Multi Rating is a simple rating plugin which allows visitors to rate a post based on multiple criteria and questions.
 It is responsive, easy to use and integrates seamlessly into any WordPress theme.

-I developed Multi Rating because I could not find a single multi rating plugin for WordPress that a) worked, b) was simple and easy to use, and c) had the right features.
-GD Star Rating was far too complicated and the other rating plugins were either too basic or did not work at all.

 = Features =

-* 5 star rating, percentage and score results
+* 5 star ratings, percentage and score results
-* Multuple rating criteria and questions using star ratings, select drop downs and radio buttons to choose answers from
+* Multuple rating criteria and questions using star ratings, select drop-down lists and radio buttons to choose answers from
-* Fontawesome used for star rating icons
+* Font Awesome used for star rating icons
 * Shortcodes to display the rating form, rating results and top rating results
-* Rich snippet added to page markup for 5 star rating results - appears in search results
+* schema.org structured markup is be added to every page that allow search engines to display the aggregated rating results as rich snippets.
-* View the rating results and selected values from the WP-admin
+* View the rating results and selected values in the WP-admin
-* API functions for using Multi Rating in your theme
 * Widget to display the top rating results
-* Options to apply to different post types
+* Enable for custom post types and pages
 * Add custom weights to each rating item to adjust the overall rating results
 * Automatic placement settings to display the rating form and rating results on every post in different positions
-* Meta box on the edit post page to override the default automatic placement settings
+* Meta-box on the edit post page to override the default automatic placement settings
 * Settings to restrict post types, turn on validation, modify text, apply different styles and clear the database etc...
 * Reports on number of entries per day
 * Export rating results to CSV file
+* API functions for using Multi Rating in your theme

 Here's a live demo: http://danielpowney.com/multi-rating/